2015 Boston Red Sox season: July

 Game 1: Brian Johnson made his major league debut, allowing four runs on three hits in 4 1/3 innings and was charged with the loss.
 Mookie Betts drove in two.
 Game 2: Joe Kelly made his return from Triple-A Pawtucket and gave up four runs in 5 1/3 innings.
 The offense was held to two runs, making it only nine runs in the past six games, when the regular season resumed play from the All-Star break.
 Game 3: Wade Miley gave up only one run on four hits in 6 innings but Alexi Ogando and Junichi Tazawa allowed three runs in the seventh.
-Boston came back in the eighth only to be walked-off by a José Altuve home run off of Craig Breslow in the bottom of the ninth.
+Boston came back in the eighth only to be walked-off by a Jose Altuve home run off of Craig Breslow in the bottom of the ninth.
 The Red Sox lost all seven games of the seven-game road trip, the first road trip without a win when they lost six straight in 2012 to close out the season.
 The eight-game losing streak marks the longest since August 2014, when they lost eight at home.